-Using the Service Manager to Deploy and Undeploy Java Services
+Using the Service Manager to Deploy and Undeploy Java Services source clientenv.csh ServiceMgr.sh deploy ServiceDescriptorFile clientenv.bat ServiceManager.bat deploy ServiceDescriptorFile

 The ServiceMgr is an administrative utility that deploys and undeploys SOAP services.
 To deploy a service, first set the SOAP environment, then use the deploy command.
 On UNIX, the command is: